 Prime Day 2022 was Amazon’s “biggest Prime Day event ever,” and the brand is looking for lightning to strike again with a second Prime Day this fall.
-While not officially announced yet, a notice for submitting Lightning Deals for a “Prime Fall” deal event can be found in Seller Central.
+With the announcement of the second Prime Day being October 11-12, a notice for submitting Lightning Deals for a “Prime Fall” deal event can be found in Seller Central.

 With inflation concerns looming ahead of Q4 and the holiday shopping season, Fall Prime Day could offer additional sales leading into a critical time of year for many brands.
-But with many unknowns about the event, such as its date, it can be hard for brands to plan.
 We’re sharing some ways brands can use their successes from the most recent Prime Day to influence their strategy in the Fall.

 Fall Prime Day Strategy